About us

 Upload your image to an online annotation tool, use tools like shapes and text, and download the edited version.
 No software installation is needed.

-You can annotate images in .jpg, .jpeg, .png, and .webp formats.
-Simply upload these files to the online tool for editing.
+.jpg, .jpeg, .png, and .webp formats are supported for annotation.
+Upload these files to the online tool for editing.

 Yes, logged-in users can save their annotated screenshots directly to Evernote, making organization and sharing easy.